 Our medical student elective placements are designed to meet the requirements of all major British medical schools and are supported by the MPS.

-You will be assigned an Operations Manager to guide you through this process who has personally visited each hospital and clinic we work with and will ensure you are fully prepared for all aspects of your medical elective overseas.Frequently asked questions
+Once you join the programme you will be assigned an Operations Manager who has personally visited each hospital and clinic in your chosen destinaton.
+They will guide you through the detailed pre-departure preparation which we give to each student.
+This will ensure you are fully prepared for all aspects of your medical elective overseas.Frequently asked questions

 INTERESTED IN OBSTETRICS & GYNAECOLOGY?